 and Science and Nonbelief

 "A fascinating and thought-provoking book that won't convice a single 'believer' but is fascinating and throught-provoking nonetheless."

 Shipping Weight: 1lbs

-Victor J. Stenger, PhD, is adjunct professor of philosophy at the University of Colorado and emeritus professor of physics and astronomy at the University of Hawaii.
-He is the author of the New York Times bestseller God: The Failed Hypothesis, and many other books, including God and the Folly of Faith, The Fallacy of Fine-Tuning, Quantum Gods, The Unconscious Quantum, Has Science Found God?, The Comprehensible Cosmos, Timeless Reality, Physics and Psychics, and The New Atheism.
+Victor J. Stenger, PhD, (1935 - 2014) was adjunct professor of philosophy at the University of Colorado and emeritus professor of physics and astronomy at the University of Hawaii.
+He was the author of the New York Times bestseller God: The Failed Hypothesis, and many other books, including God and the Folly of Faith, The Fallacy of Fine-Tuning, Quantum Gods, The Unconscious Quantum, Has Science Found God?, The Comprehensible Cosmos, Timeless Reality, Physics and Psychics, and The New Atheism.